stormchaserroleplaying/stormchaserRPG/Adventuring/Resting/Breather/index.md

 ---

 # Breather
-A breather is a brief period of rest, at least 5 minutes long, during which a character catches their breath.
+A breather is a brief period of rest, at least 10 minutes long, during which a character catches their breath.

-A character can spend one or more Hit Die at the end of a breather, up to half of the character's maximum number of Hit Dice (minimum of 1), which is equal to the character's level.
-For each Hit Die spent in this way, the character can choose to regain hit points or spell points.
+At the end of a breather, a character can roll one recovery die and choose to recover stamina or mana.

-To recover hit points, the player rolls the Hit Die and adds the character’s Constitution modifier to it.
-The character regains hit points equal to the total (minimum of 0).
+To recover stamina, the player rolls the recovery die and adds the character’s Constitution modifier to it.
+The character recovers stamina equal to the total (minimum of 0).

-To recover spell points, the player rolls their [spell point die](https://stormchaserroleplaying.com/stormchaserRPG/Spellcasting/WhatisaSpell/SpellPoints/#recovering-spell-points).
-The character regains spell points equal to the total.
+To recover mana, the player rolls their recovery die.
+The character recovers mana equal to the total.

-The player can decide to spend an additional Hit Die after each roll.
-A character regains some spent Hit Dice upon finishing a long rest, as explained below.